-The board acknowledges that many complaints may be addressed informally through such methods as conferences or mediation, and I he board encourages the use of informal such procedures such as mediation to the extent possible; however, mediation or other informal procedures will not be used to resolve complaints alleging sexual assault or sexual violence complaints by a student of sexual harassment perpetrated by an employee, or when otherwise inappropriate.
+The board acknowledges that many complaints may be addressed informally through such methods as conferences or mediation.
+The board encourages the use of informal procedures such as mediation to the extent possible; however, mediation or other informal procedures will not be used to resolve complaints alleging sexual assault or sexual violence complaints by a student of sexual harassment perpetrated by an employee, or when otherwise inappropriate.
 Informal procedures may be used only if the parties involved voluntarily agree.

-If an informal process is used, the principal or other designated personnel must (1) notify the complainant that he or she has the option to end the informal process and begin request formal procedures at any time and (2) make a copy of this policy and other relevant policies available to the complainant. end time, not to exceed 30 days unless special circumstances necessitate more time.
-In those circumstances in which informal procedures fail to resolve the matter in a reasonable period of time or are inappropriate, or in which if the complainant requests formal procedures, the complaints will be investigated promptly, impartially and thoroughly according to the procedures outlined in the remainder of this policy.
+If an informal process is used, the principal or other designated personnel must (1) notify the complainant that he or she has the option to end the informal process and begin_formal procedures at any time and (2) make a copy of this policy and other relevant policies available to the complainant.
+Any informal process should be completed within a reasonable period of time, not to exceed 30 days unless special circumstances necessitate more time.
+If informal procedures fail to resolve the matter in a reasonable period of time or are inappropriate, or if the complainant requests formal procedures, the complaints will be investigated promptly, impartially and thoroughly according to the procedures outlined in the remainder of this policy.